We resize images for the web because we want to help images to download quickly for website visitors.

 To add to the complications: an image should really be an exact pixel size for use on the page.
 That pixel size should also be stated in the code.

-So you can see – there is no standard size and it gets quite complicated, but correct optimisation is so important.
+As you can see – there is no standard size and it gets quite complicated, but correct optimisation is so important.

 We need to do our best.